 ''The greater the nakedness, and quietness in God are, the greater sweetness and strength received by the Soul, which ought to endeavor to become so pure and simple, that it should have no other support, but in God alone.'' - Miguel de Molinos

 ''God is much displeased with those Souls, which in helping others before the time, defraud themselves, suffering themselves to be transported by indiscreet zeal, and vain complacency.'' - Miguel de Molinos

 The above statement is of high importance, as there is so much spiritual vanity in being a busy bee for the kingdom, it's one of the most common traps for high level believers!
 Covering sin with extra kingdom work shifts is a trade off that relieves anxiety, and helps to forgive ourselves.
 If life is hectic, and 'no time for God today' is everyday, then extra toil and effort for the ministry gives us a false sense of holiness, of balancing out the sins.

 Even worse, an intelligent person might find an apparent loophole in the system, and instead of actually getting rid the sin left in their life, just focus on helping others live godly.
 Then, they rationalize their piety in putting others before themselves, even when it comes to fighting personal sin.
 There's no time for yourself if you're just helping everyone, right?
 How can that be wrong?

-A wise man said once that there are two types of procrastination.
-The basic type, when one puts off something that has to be done, for an activity that brings pleasure or comfort.
+A wise man once said that there are two types of procrastination: The basic type, where one puts off something that has to be done, for an activity that brings pleasure or comfort.
 For example, watching TV instead of learning for tomorrow's exam.

 And then there is virtuous procrastination, where one delays an important activity for something that is also crucial, but just not as important.
 For example, you have an exam tomorrow, and instead of learning for the exam, you are helping your mother with the dishes.